Dre Campbell Farm

 1. Clean Up Yard

-Snakes find favor in yards and gardens that provide them with food, shelter, and water.
-So, to keep the critters away, you must thoroughly clean up and remove all the things that attract them.
+Snakes are attracted to yards and gardens that provide food, shelter, and water.
+So, to keep them away, you must thoroughly clean up and remove everything that attracts them.

-If you remove the things attracting snakes, they will go elsewhere.
+If you remove the things that attract snakes, they will go elsewhere.

 2. Eliminate Standing Water